solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 In (1), the actor whose Principal is the Controller, will be able to determine from the `acl:default` rules what credentials it can use.

-In (2), the acl resource may either has been already created, in which case the default rule of `</weekly-status/.acl>` does not apply, or it has not yet been created, so the default applies, but the client cannot know what the default acl is.
+In (2), the `acl` resource may either already be created, in which case the default rule of `</weekly-status/.acl>` does not apply, or it has not yet been created, so the default applies, but the client cannot know what the default `acl` is.

 ### WAC+ acls on acls or extension to modes